 The original dish likely arrived in San Francisco with Italian immigrants in the mid-19th century.
 At the end of each day, these fishermen, most of them from Genoa, would combine whatever seafood they couldn’t sell with ingredients they had on deck, namely canned tomatoes and wine.
 Legend has it someone would walk around the docks calling for leftovers to throw into a communal cauldron.
 “Chip in, chip in,” the Italian-accented solicitor would yell, which morphed into “chip-EE-no.” Others say the soup is essentially the Genoese stew ciuppin but with such local ingredients as Dungeness crab.

 Whatever the origins, the stew has endured—and for years it remained something you could only truly experience in San Francisco.
 That is, until Tadich announced its plans to build a grand corner bistro just down Pennsylvania Avenue from the White House, a big move for a restaurant with such strong ties to the Left Coast.
 Tadich, however, is no sellout on authenticity.
-The restaurant will regularly fly in a supply of Dungeness crab and specially baked Boudin sourdough.
+The restaurant regularly flies in a supply of Dungeness crab and specially baked Boudin sourdough.

 While Going has been tasked with transferring cioppino to a new city, other Bay Area chefs are reviving it in creative ways.
 I inhale a version at Town Hall that features Herbsaint liquor, fennel, Early Girl tomatoes, potatoes, and a deep-fried softshell crab.
 I discover the secret technique behind Alioto’s cioppino.
 And I pay a visit to Scoma’s, another local stalwart that recently made waves by becoming 100 percent compliant with the Monterey Bay Aquarium’s sustainable seafood program.